 LinkedIn Ads

-In addition, you can create original ads—called Direct Sponsored Content.
+In addition, you can create original ads, which are called Direct Sponsored Content.
 You pay for ads by objective, such as visits to your careers page.
 In that case, LinkedIn only charges if someone clicks the website link on your ad.
-This makes it analogous to Google Ads, and indeed the interface is similar.
+This makes it comparable to Google Ads and Indeed, plus the interface is similar.

 In addition to creating ads, you can retarget them to reach specific audiences based on actions.
 For example, you can send ads specifically to people who recently visited your careers page.
 Retargeting depends on the ad, action, and desired result.
 Learn more on LinkedIn.